OAuth Integrations Guide

 • Stripe: auth_url: https://connect.stripe.com/oauth/authorize

-For other providers, specify the auth_url manually.
+For other providers, specify the auth_url manually in the Advanced Settings.

 Token Refresh

-Superglue automatically handles token refresh when:
+superglue automatically handles token refresh when:

 1. The provider supplies a refresh_token